-1. The Schedule of Expenditures of Federal Awards presents the activity of federal award programs expended by the City of Duluth and does not include activities of its component units.
+- 1. The Schedule of Expenditures of Federal Awards presents the activity of federal award programs expended by the City of Duluth primary government only and does not include activities of its component units.
 The City's reporting entity is defined in Note 1 to the basic financial statements.

-2. The expenditures on this schedule are on the basis of accounting used by the individual funds of the City.
+The discretely presented component units have separate single audits, as applicable. - 2.
+The expenditures on this schedule are on the basis of accounting used by the individual funds of the City.
 Governmental funds use the modified accrual basis and proprietary funds use the accrual basis.

-3. Pass-through grant numbers were not assigned by the pass-through agencies.
+Expenditures on this schedule differ from federal revenues reported on the Schedule of Intergovernmental Revenues because some expenditures are reported when the revenues are not available for recognition.
+These timing differences result in adjustments to deferred revenue of \$233,826.
+Also, in 2008, \$63,070 in Homeland Security Grant Program funds expended in the prior year were not recognized as revenue until the current year.
+Capitalization grants for Clean Water State Revolving Funds of \$523,811 expended in the current year are not revenues, but are reported as loans payable by the City.
+Highway Planning and Construction funds of \$481,144 recognized as revenues in the prior year are included in the current year Schedule of Expenditures of Federal Awards.
+Lastly, an immaterial reconciling difference of \$8 exists between the expenditures on this schedule and the revenues on the Schedule of Intergovernmental Revenues. - 3.
+Pass-through grant numbers were not assigned by the pass-through agencies.